 This is the Lopburi monkey temple number 2.
-This is not a functioning temple but this had equally competitive monkeys fighting with each other and targeting tourists.
-From outside it was three prangs and I did not want to enter considering the monkeys in spite of holding a ticket.
+This is not a functioning temple, but this had equally competitive monkeys fighting and targeting tourists.
+From the outside, it was three prangs, and I did not want to enter, considering the monkeys despite holding a ticket.

-Prang Sam Yod has three main Prangs that reminds you of Bayon architecture.
-All the three Prangs are connected with each other.
-A security guard stands at the door and lets in people into the Prang while ten other monkeys would also be waiting to enter in along with you.
-The inside was actually stinking of bat smell and dirt..
+Prang Sam Yod has three main Prangs that remind you of Bayon architecture.
+All the three Prangs are connected.
+A security guard stands at the door and lets in people into the Prang while ten other monkeys would also be waiting to enter along with you.
+The inside was stinking of bat smell and dirt..
 There was a Buddha statue.
 I came out faster than I thought I would spend time here.
 This is also a Hindu temple converted to a Buddhist one.

 Devasthan Prang Khaek

-This one sits in an island like mound with cars plying on all the side and a market area on another side.
-This place is something everybody will miss cos it does not look that great, almost ruined and you will never think that in the middle of road is the most significant temple.
+This one sits in an island-like mound with cars plying on all sides and a market area on another side.
+This place is something everybody will miss as it does not look that great, almost ruined, and you will never think that in the middle of the road is the most significant temple.

 We walked further down into the town.
-You can see newer Wats and Chinese temple here and there.
+You can see newer Wats and Chinese temples here and there.
 I decided to stick to history and skipped those.
-Lopburi has Lopburi river running through it which will later join Chao Phraya river.
-So fishing is quiet a thing at Lopburi.
+Lopburi has the Lopburi river running through it, which will later join the Chao Phraya river.
+So fishing is quite a thing at Lopburi.

 Chedi Luang Por Wat Monkhan